-Indigenous report calls for change in B.C. wildfire response, recovery | CBC News
+Better collaboration with First Nations would have improved B.C.'s response to huge 2017 wildfire: report | CBC News

 The report states the majority of those interviewed during the review felt that the process succeeded in strengthening relationships.
 But it points to a disconnect between B.C.'s high-level commitment to implementing the United Nations Declaration on the Rights of Indigenous Peoples and the way First Nations are supported and involved in decision-making in their territories.

-Wildfires that are growing increasingly intense with climate change mean that advancing Indigenous leadership in wildfire management requires not only upholding Indigenous rights, it states, but also "confronting the underlying issues of unsustainable resource extraction and land and fire management that have created the conditions'' for recurring, major fires.
+Wildfires that are growing increasingly intense with climate change mean that advancing Indigenous leadership in wildfire management requires not only upholding Indigenous rights, it states, but also "confronting the underlying issues of unsustainable resource extraction and land and fire management that have created the conditions'' for recurring, major fires."

 "I've lived through two megafires and I've seen the impacts, my community members have seen the impacts, and it's time for change,'' said Angie Kane, CEO of the Secwepemcul'ecw Restoration and Stewardship Society.